 New Jersey has a number of laws that determine how police and federal investigators can collect evidence.
 When law enforcement fails to follow proper search and seizure procedures, the evidence collected cannot be used in court.
 If you are a victim of improper search and seizure by police in Camden County or anywhere in New Jersey, you need an aggressive criminal defense lawyer who will do everything possible to protect your legal rights.

-Property Searches: While you have the right to refuse consent regarding the search of your property, the police do not always need a warrant to conduct a proper search and seizure.
+Property searches: While you have the right to refuse consent regarding the search of your property, the police do not always need a warrant to conduct a proper search and seizure.
 In many cases, evidence in plain sight is enough for probable cause.
-It’s important to note, as well, that if an officer approaches your house without a warrant and you tell them they may not enter your property, they must leave.
+It’s important to note as well that, if an officer approaches your house without a warrant and you tell them they may not enter your property, they must leave.
 If they don’t, any evidence collected would not be allowed into evidence in a case against you.

-Contact a Savvy Criminal Defense Lawyer about Improper Police Conduct
+Contact A Savvy Criminal Defense Lawyer About Improper Police Conduct

 When building your defense, it is necessary to explore every possible defense to the charges.
-If you have been the victim of an illegal search and seizure, you can rely on The Law Office of Stephen R. Piper, LLC to fight for your rights.
-We will file a motion to suppress the evidence so it cannot be used against you in your case.
+If you have been the victim of an illegal search and seizure, you can rely on me to fight for your rights.
+I will file a motion to suppress the evidence so it cannot be used against you in your case.